Lab Members

 Houston, TX

-Mauricio worked in the Welsh lab as a postdoctoral fellow for two years.
+Mauricio worked in the Welsh Laboratory as a postdoctoral fellow for two years.
 He recently shifted to clinical studies as a Clinical Studies Coordinator at the Investigational Cancer Therapeutics department at MD Anderson Cancer Center.

 Jonathan Schoenhals